-The wide ancient mining complex of the Terva River upper valley included the important Roman mining sites of Batocas and Carregal and the extraction areas of Batocas, Limarinho, Poço das Freitas and Brejo.
-On site, broad ‘cuts’ of open-pit mining, several galleries, wells, embankments and canals have been identified in a landscape profoundly marked by trenches of variable amplitudes that coexist with residual granite pyramids and lagoons.
-This is a land where climax vegetation has developed and is dominated by oak tree woodlands.
+In the wide ancient mining complex of the Terva River upper valley, stands out the important Roman mining sites of Batocas and Carregal and the extraction areas of Batocas, Limarinho, Poço das Freitas and Brejo.
+On site, there are large ‘cuts’ of open air dismantling, countless mouths of galleries, wells, dikes and canals, in a landscape profusely cut by trenches of variable amplitude, among which we can see residual pyramids and lagoons, and where a climatic vegetation cover has developed, dominated by oak forests.

 This mining complex, an unparalleled site in Northern Portugal, has unique features in terms of authenticity, originality and monumentality and a heritage value of high scientific, historical and cultural interest.
 It has been classified as a Site of Public Interest (Decree-law nº 386/2013, Diário da República, 2.a series-Nº 115-18, June 2013).